What a Fellowship can offer

 There are many fellowship opportunities available for all stages of an academic career.
 Examples of the most popular are shown below:

-EPSRC – Postdoctoral Fellowships: EPSRC expect that fellows have gained their PhD by the start date of the fellowship but consideration will be given to applicants who have taken a non-standard career path after their primary degree.
+EPSRC – Postdoctoral Fellowships: EPSRC only allows these in a few thematic areas.
+They expect that fellows have gained their PhD by the start date of the fellowship but consideration will be given to applicants who have taken a non-standard career path after their primary degree.
 Applicants can apply for up to three years for Postdoctoral stage award.
 Funding of up to 100% of salary, included is travel and subsistence, visiting researchers, small equipment items, consumables, access to facilities, and public communication training.

 Early Career Fellowships